Table of Contents

 Moringa as Plant Growth-Stimulant

 Moringa tree is a gift to mankind.
 It is tree with innumerable uses.
 Many studies have been done and many are undergoing to know it’s every possible use.
 One such use which is less commonly known is its use a growth stimulant or enhancer for other plants.
-Stimulant are those substance that are applied externally to promote growth of plant.
+Stimulant are those substance that are applied externally to promote growth of the plant.
 They are neither fertilisers nor pesticides.
 Spray of such stimulant improves plant growth and development.
 They contributes this through influencing plant’s respiration, photosynthesis, nucleic acid synthesis and nutrient absorption.
 Moringa contain natural plant growth stimulant and is successfully used in wheat, corn, coffee, tomato, peas for improving yield.

 Why Moringa improves growth